ZalorAI/gh-action-test-agent/README.md

 # Zalor Agent Test

 Automatically test your AI agent on every pull request.
-Get a score, compare it to your baseline, and see a comment directly in your PR - with zero secrets required.
+Get a score, compare it to your baseline, and see a comment directly in your PR.

 ## How it works